BhawnaBhati/TodoApp/Readme.md

 ## Scope of improvement

-- **Error handling** - All errors are being thrown to users with whaever message is generated, need to convert to custom user-friendly error messages
+- **Error handling** - All errors are being thrown to users with whatever message is generated, need to convert to custom user-friendly error messages
+- Error notification in front-end has to be added
 - Attach pg-monitor to record postgres queries/errors